WhiteOwl-Pub/LiveCam/README.md

 # Live Image Capture to Video

-This script captures live images from a given URL and creates a video from them.
+This script captures live images from a given URL of insecam.org site and creates a video with faster FPS. the captured video is automatically save in local directory.

 ## Prerequisites